Tushar-Sati/Fuel_Management_System/README.md

     - If IntelliJ cannot find the MySQL Connector/J, ensure that it is added as a library in your project.

 - **Table Not Found Error**:
-    - Make sure you have run the SQL script `fuel_management_db.sql` to create the tables in MySQL.
+    - Make sure you have run the SQL script `real_estate_db.sql` to create the tables in MySQL.

 ---

-This guide should help you get up and running with the Fuel Management System project.
-For any further issues, please consult the error messages or documentation for IntelliJ and MySQL.
+This guide should help you get up and running with the Real Estate Management System project.
+For any further issues, consult IntelliJ or MySQL documentation.